It takes a lot to write about shame.

 After which, it simply cost one day, one embassy visit and $200 (on the behest of a good benefactor loan – privilege noted) to obtain a temporary passport that would deliver me home to Hong Kong.

 That was a short-stop and long straw compared to the hypothetical cost that the man who robbed me might have paid – his life.

-I learned an important lesson that day: outward perspective is the objective of a life led in kindness.
+I learned an important lesson that day: outward perspective is the directive for a life led in kindness.
 I could have looked inward at the victimization of my circumstances; I could have wondered why this man followed and targeted me, robbed me of my means of travel and a day’s worth of dignity.

-But looking outward, I was able to see that two hours and two US bills helped save a desperate man’s life.
+But looking outward, I was able to see that two hours and two US bills of currency helped save a desperate man’s life.
 There is and was never a price to pay for that.

 So how does this relate to my being deported?